An Ethicist on How to Make Impossible Decisions

 Hamblin: At a place like NYU, you have a multi-disciplinary ethics team that helps to make guidelines.
 Doctors have the ethical obligation and the legal obligation to do certain things.
 This would be a really abnormal thing to have someone someone code in a COVID ward and simply to not respond despite their advance directive requesting that and despite, in normal situations, they would be resuscitated and in this one they're not.
 How does that line get drawn to us?
 Is there someone from an ethics board that says, no, don't go?
 Does the attending have to say that?
 How is that decision made?

 Caplan: At NYU and other places, that's what the policies say.
 We're trying to go into not just who's coming in the door and triaging, but what will we do if we can't resuscitate.
-Do I care what you're living will says in a pandemic?
+Do I care what your living will says in a pandemic?
 I probably don't.
 I probably won't even read it.
 I probably don't even know where it is.
 Remember, many people are isolated in these units.
 Their loved ones may or may not be around to communicate something.
 It's not business as usual.
 Rarely do we find living wills that get read to guide treatment in normal times.
 It’s usually your friends or family, your partner who speaks up and says, you know, they wanted everything or they didn't.
 But if they're in the hall far away and we don't want them in the intensive care unit, or surrounded by coronavirus patients, that isn't even going to happen.

 So, James, the answer is: That’s what the policies are for.
 You're trying to give health-care workers the assurance that these are not normal times, and if they follow these rules, the trustees, the leadership will be behind them.

-Then, you’re probably trying to resuscitate your hospital attorney who's having a coronary over the fact that we're throwing all the standard care stuff out the window in during a pandemic.
+Then, you’re probably trying to resuscitate your hospital attorney who's having a coronary over the fact that we're throwing all the standard care stuff out the window during a pandemic.

-Wells: I know that medical professionals are more used to thinking about life and death scenarios, but I can imagine for a lot of people listening, this is disturbing to think about.
+Wells: I know that medical professionals are more used to thinking about life-and-death scenarios, but I can imagine for a lot of people listening, this is disturbing to think about.
 I'm wondering if you have any advice on how to think through this situation since you've been thinking through these kinds of ethical issues for your whole career.

 Caplan: I've sat on committees and said, you're gonna get medicine and you're gonna die.
 I know it's tough.
 I know it's emotionally wrenching.
 I know it's miserable.
 I know you don't want to do it.
 It wears on you, and it should.